Ylianst/EMB-Serial/tools/SerialCapture-HighLevel/README.md

 **"Port is already in use" error:**
 - Ensure no other application has the ports open
 - Close any serial monitoring tools or terminal emulators

-**"Access denied" error:**
-- On Windows: Run as Administrator
-- On Linux: Add user to `dialout` group: `sudo usermod -a -G dialout $USER`
-- On macOS: Ensure proper permissions for `/dev/tty.*` devices

-**"Port not found" error:**
-- Verify the port names in `config.ini` match actual ports on your system
-- On Windows: Check Device Manager
-- On Linux/macOS: List ports with `ls /dev/tty*` or `ls /dev/cu.*`

 **Commands not displaying:**
 - Check that data is flowing (forwarding must be enabled with 'R' command)